 Notify me when this product is available: Add me to the store mailing list

 A staple baking and soup bean with a dense texture and nutty taste.
 Well adapted to short-season climates, offering heavy yields on bush to semi-bush plants.
 Said to be obtained in the late 1800’s from the area that is now known to be North and South Dakota.

-Germination: 4-10 Days
+Germination: 4-10 days

 Germination Temperature: Optimum soil temperatures 70-85ºF

-Outside: After last frost with soil temperatures above 60 degrees F. Planting in soil under 60 degrees F results in poor germination.
+Sowing Outdoors: After the last frost with soil temperatures above 60ºF.
+Sow 2-3” apart.
+Planting in soil under 60ºF results in poor germination.

-Tips - Grow in light, well-drained soil, provide adequate, even moisture, especially at flowering time.
+Tips: Grow in light, well-drained soil, provide adequate, even moisture, especially at flowering time.
 Dry soil can result in low yields and fibrous pods.
 Do not over fertilize with nitrogen which results in a surplus of foliage and low, delayed pod growth.
 Adding inoculant at planting time aids in a larger harvest and more robust plants.